DAACS/SRL/docs/pages/motivation/self-efficacy_profile.md

 </blockquote></div>

 <div class="col-md-6" style="margin-top: 30px"> <!-- Adjust the margin-top until the text displays where you want -->
 Throughout the course, Maria began to feel less frustrated and more prepared to tackle new writing assignments.
-Even though she would occasionally doubt her abilities, Maria felt she did not need to avoid writing. assignments or online courses in the future. </div><div class="col-md-6"><blockquote class="oval-thought">
+Even though she would occasionally doubt her abilities, Maria felt she did not need to avoid writing assignments or online courses in the future. </div><div class="col-md-6"><blockquote class="oval-thought">
 Maria can continue to use the recommendations and find new ways to improve her self-efficacy.
 </blockquote></div>